-This year we celebrate our 30th anniversary in Columbus.
-Throughout all those years, Glass Axis continues to create opportunities through advancing glass art education.
+Glass Axis continues to grow in our Franklinton location and continues to create opportunities through advancing glass art education.
 Thanks to Our Supporters for making this possible.
 We have been using the increased revenue to pay down debt and replace aging equipment.
-Thanks to assistance from Nortel Manufacturing, we purchased new torches, which allowed us to begin offering borosilicate classes.
-Along with new equipment, we have replaced a myriad of smaller expendable items and are continuing to fix what needs fixing throughout the shop on a regular basis.
+This year we purchased a flameworking kiln and are rebuilding a reheating chamber as well as a myriad of small improvements throughout the facility.

 Exhibitions to spur the imagination

 Our 2018 exhibitions in the Kennedy Galleries at Glass Axis featured well-known artists from around the country as well as a special exhibition featuring art designed by children.

 Classes, Equipment Rentals, and Art Sales Continue to Increase

 Glass Axis operating revenue and support increased by almost 22%.
 While most revenue streams increased, the largest increase was in glass art sales and commissions.
 Our sincere thanks to the Ohio Arts Council, the Greater Columbus Arts Council, and The Columbus Foundation, as well as our many other donors for their generous support.

 - “So much fun and the instructor, Rose, was great!
 We have never done anything like this before but she obviously knew what she was doing.
 We will definitely be back!” – Erica R.

 - “Girls weekend away and tried a glass-blowing class to make an ornament.
 Our instructor was awesome – personal and talented and helpful.
 We can’t wait to pick up our ornaments.
 We are hooked and will be doing more glass-blowing in the future!
 Thanks for a great time!!!” – Beth M,